Saxtuba: Acoustic principles of the saxtuba family

 The whole-tube saxtubas require at least four valves for a fully chromatic range from the fundamental upwards, as the gap between the first and second harmonics is a full octave.
-Valves that lower the pitch of an open note by one, two, three and five semitones can be used alone or in combination to supply all eleven notes that lie between the first two harmonics.
-Later models of saxtuba were provided with six independent valves, lowering the pitch of an open harmonic by one through six semitones, thus removing completely the need to use any valves in combination.
+Valves that lower the pitch of an open note by one, two, three and five semitones can be used alone or in combination to supply notes that lie between them, although the lower notes are sharp.
+Later models of saxtuba were built with Sax's unsuccessful system of six independent valves, changing the pitch of an open harmonic by one through six semitones and removing the need to use valves in combination.